 Cheapest electricity supplier: compare prices & save

 With so many different options, it can be quite difficult to distinguish which is actually the cheapest electricity supplier in the UK.
-We’ve analysed electricity providers across the country to help you find the best deal for your home.
+We’ve analysed electricity providers across the country to help you find the best deal and cheapest electricity supplier for your home.

-We also list the cheapest electricity providers and their best offers that are currently on the market and look at how suppliers rank for customer satisfaction.
+We also list the cheapest energy suppliers and their best offers that are currently on the market and look at how suppliers rank for customer satisfaction.

 Understanding your electricity bill